 3. Brand yourself as an expert

 It is not only your own knowledge that brands you as an expert.
-Knowledge that you get into your content from other sources adds more value to your content and helps to brand you as an expert.
+The knowledge that you get into your content from other sources adds more value to your content and helps to brand you as an expert.

-Also, showing that other experts and influencers are in contact with you help to showcase your own expertise and influence.
+Also, showing that other experts and influencers are in contact with you helps to showcase your own expertise and influence.

 4. Get a new viewpoint into your content